 No Products in the Cart

 The idea didn’t seem that crazy to me.
-But when I told people about it, they were incredulous.
+But when I told friends and family about it, they were incredulous.
 Flabbergasted.
+Flummoxed.
 Some were even worried.

 And then they would all ask their main question:

-My money is on Pemmican as a “complete” food — one that you can live on, alone, for extended periods of time, without eating anything else.
+And I wanted to put my mouth where my money is.
+My money is on Pemmican as a “complete” food — one that you can live on for extended periods of time, without eating anything else.

 According to William Temple Hornaday, who wrote an authoritative tome about American Bison, Pemmican was “Much sought after, for… its particular staying powers, due to the process of its manufacture, which yielded a most nourishing food in a highly condensed form… of inestimable value to the traveler who must travel light or not at all.”